 LGBT History Month was first celebrated in October 1994.
 President Barack Obama declared it a national history month in 2009.
 The month is intended to encourage openness and education about LGBT history and rights.

-On October 12, 1998, University of Wyoming student Matthew Shepard died after being beaten, tortured and left today near Laramie, Wyoming four days earlier.
-Shepard’s attackers targeted him for robbery as a gay man, and pretended to be gay to lure him.
-Shepard’s death set off a wave of protests across the country, and ultimately led to the passage of Matthew Shepard Hate Crimes Prevention Act.
-Shepard will be interred at the National Cathedral in Washington, DC on October 26, 2018.
+On October 12, 1998, University of Wyoming student Matthew Shepard died after being beaten, tortured, and left today near Laramie, Wyoming four days earlier.
+Shepard’s attackers targeted him for robbery as a gay man and pretended to be gay to lure him.
+Shepard’s death set off a wave of protests across the country and ultimately led to the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
+Shepard was interred at the National Cathedral in Washington, DC in October 2018.